Current employer: Hotel N°5

 Inspired by this story?

-For more information about studying international hospitality management please visit our BSc (Hons) Tourism and Hospitality Management page.
-For more information about our range of courses within the School of Tourism and Hospitality, please visit the school page.
+For more information about studying international hospitality management please visit our BSc (Hons) International Tourism Management page.
+Find out more about our range of courses within Plymouth Business School.

 Want to find similar alumni?